 Create a logical category structure

 What also helps for SEO is to link back from any article or subcategory to the category level above (using breadcrumbs, or by setting the Show Category option in the article settings).
-If you also fill the category with useful content, they receive more authority.
+If you also fill the category-page with useful content, they receive more authority.
 This is why I usually try to prevent having categories without a description.
 Just check out the main Checklist page on this site.
 It is not an article, but a category page, and all articles in this category link back to it.
 If you do this correctly, your site will have a pyramid-like structure, with the home page on top, main category / menu next and individual articles at the bottom:

 In the SEO world, we often speak about link-juice.
 This sounds a bit magical, but we use it to indicate the flow of links to certain parts within a website.
 Pages receiving many internal links are relatively strong (also read this excellent article about silo-ing your URL-structure).
 Because the pages higher up in the pyramid automatically receive a lot of link-juice, they are seen as pages with a lot of importance, which might make them stand out.
 This makes them suited for competing for competitive keywords, while the pages low in the pyramid, typically your individual articles, are more suited for targeting so-called long-tail keywords (low traffic, but very relevant).
 In some cases, this even can even result in perfect sitelinks in the Google SERP, displaying your main navigation.:

 If you take this technique even up one level, you can use it to create so-called SEO-silos in your website.
 To learn more about this, read this (non-Joomla) blogpost by Authorityhacker.com.

 Avoid going to deep with your URL structure.
 You should not go further than 2 levels deep.
 Going deeper then this is first of all confusing for users, but also makes the purpose of the site less visible for search engines.
 Some examples:

 Of course, there may be exceptions where this is hard to achieve, like large webshops or product catalogues.